zackAJ/shafaq-tasks/README.md

     [ ] Mark buttons or elements that are premium with data-attribute for tracking and marketing purposes [ ] Make a `premiumCheck` utility, that takes a user and handle function, if user is subscribed call the handle. else show premium popup
     [ ] Add a success/failure payment page

+[ ] come up with a premium feature

 [ ] Deployment
     [ ] run migrations